innovationinsoftware/docker-k8s-admin/labs/stateful/index.md

   selector:
     app: web
 ```
-Don’t forget to specify the service name and the pod selector labels to match the ones that you defined in the StatefulSet definition file.
+Notice you are specifying the service name and the pod selector labels to match the ones that you defined in the StatefulSet definition file.

 Create the service by using kubectl:
 ```